 Install Linux subsystem on Windows:

-The reason we’re going to be using Bash on Ubuntu on Windows because it allows you to run Linux on your Windows machine.
+We’re going to use Bash on Ubuntu on Windows as it allows you to run Linux on your Windows machine.
 This only works on 64-bit installations of Windows.
 Reboot your machine once the installation completes.

 Search for Bash in your start menu and follow the installation instructions to get the Ubuntu subsystem installed on Windows 10 which will be downloaded from the Windows Store.
 Or you can download and install from Windows Store here for Ubuntu 16.04 LTS version.
 Launch the downloaded version from Windows Store and install it.

 You can also use the command as shown below to download and install from Microsoft Store: